Gwgjnr/tictactoeproject/README.md

 ## How to play

-* On your turn you can pick a spot on the grid using your num pad.
+* On your turn you can pick an empty spot on the grid using your num pad.
 * The computer will then select a spot.
 * The player who first marks 3 diagonal, horizontal, or vertical spots is the winner.
 * If all spots on the board are filled then the game is a draw.